JaapHinke/iottum/internal/MapsIndoors/instructions.md

 ### Output files

-If the script created iotspot location types, it will generate a `...-created-location-types.json` file with the IDs of the location types.
+If the script created iotspot location types, it will generate a `<solution name>-<date/time>-created-location-types.json` file with the IDs of the location types.
 This file is prefixed with the solution name and a timestamp.

-If the script created iotspot points, it will generate a `...-created-points.json` file with the IDs of the location types.
+If the script created iotspot points, it will generate a `<solution name>-<date/time>-created-points.json` file with the IDs of the location types.
 This file is prefixed with the solution name and a timestamp.

 These files may be relevant, eg, if you at a later point need to delete the generated points.